egenn/rtemis/README.md

   (metaFeat and metaGroup have been removed for updating)

-### Ongoing work
+## Ongoing work

-* Novel algorithms developed in __rtemis__ will generally be added to this public repository as soon as the corresponding papers or preprints are published.
+* __rtemis__ is under active development
-* R Documentation is ongoing and should be completed soon.
+* Novel algorithms developed in __rtemis__ will generally be added to this public repository around the publication of the corresponding papers.
-* __rtemis__ is under active development with many enhancements and extensions in the works
+* R Documentation is ongoing.

 ---